Aaron-k12/Customer-Satisfaction-project/README.md

 <h2>Training pipeline</h2>
 <p>Steps include:</p>
 <ul>
-<li> ingest_data: ingest the data and create a DataFrame.</li>
+<li>ingest_data: ingest the data and create a DataFrame.</li>
 <li>clean_data: clean the data, remove the unwanted columns, divides data into train and test.</li>
 <li>train_model: train the model and save the model using MLflow autologging.</li>
 <li>evaluation: evaluates the model and save the metrics into artifact store.</li>
 </ul>
 <h2>Deployment Pipeline</h2>
 <p>The deployment_pipeline.py pipeline extends the training pipeline and creates a continuous deployment workflow.
-It takes in and processes input data, trains a model, and then (re)deploys the prediction server that serves the model if it meets a paticular criteria.
+It takes in and processes input data, trains a model, and then re-deploys the prediction server that serves the model if it meets a paticular criteria.
 The pipeline's first four steps are the same as above, including:
 </p>
 <ul>
   <li>deployment_trigger: To check whether the newly trained model meets the criteria set for deployment.</li>